 Image Source: mathworks.com

-C Programming – The Low-level/High-level Confusion
+What C Programming is used?
+The Low-level/High-level Confusion

 When to Use Low-level?